desertbit/glue/README.md

 # Glue - Robust Go and Javascript Socket Library

 Glue is a real-time bidirectional socket library.
-It is a **clean**, **robust** and **effecient** alternative to socket.io.
+It is a **clean**, **robust** and **effecient** alternative to [socket.io](http://socket.io/).
 This library is designed to connect webbrowsers with a go-backend in a simple way.
 It automatically detects supported socket layers and chooses the most suitable one.
+This library handles automatic reconnections on disconnections and handles caching to bridge those disconnections.
+The server implementation is thread-safe.

 ## Socket layers